hbrentlinger/Final-Project/proposal.md

 I think it will be hard to build a device that can work around the garage door opening and shutting.
 I hope that by mounting the distance sensor on the ceiling I will be able to have the light turn on every time an object is within ~4 feet of it.
 I believe the ceiling is 12 feet from the ground.

+Some problems I came across while building my board include purchasing an incompatible sensor, the garage being use and purchasing the wrong resistors.

+## How I Did It

+To complete this task I chose to hang the sensor from the ceiling of my garage.
+The sensor looks downwards towards the parked car.
+If the truck is parked in the garage the distance is further and I can program the sensor to trigger the light at a further distance indicating which car is parked in the garage.

+## What I Learned

+Throughout this process I learned that I am capable of programing my own electronic devices.
+This project has made me perceive the objects I use on a daily basis in a new light.
+I now better understand the underlying components to how my devices work.

+## What to do diferently next time

+Next time I will be sure to purchase parts that I am positive are compatible with my hardware.
+I will also be sure to reserve the space that I need in order to actually test the device in its intended environment.

 ## Timeline